ACCESS-NRI/ILAMB-workflow/docs/source/ILAMB.md

 This is the Desktop of your VDI:
 ![](./image/vdi.png)

-Then `cd` to the ilamb result directory(default is `_build` directory), and use commmand below to host a localserver, and access `localhost` in your browser to see the result.
+Then open a terminal and navigate to the ilamb result directory(default is `_build` directory), and use commmand below to host a localserver, and access `localhost` in your browser to see the result.
 ```
 python3 -m http.server
 ```
 localhost address:
 ```
 http://0.0.0.0:8000/

 ```

+#### Jupyter-hub interface

+The Jupyter interface available via ARE can also be used to visualise the outputs of ILAMB.

 ## Advanced usages